 Dry peppers are also available at the supermarket, especially health food stores.
 Dry peppers can be stored using airtight containers in a cool and dark place.
 Dried cayenne peppers can be milled to powder using a hand mill, or you can buy dry powder instead.
 Go for powders that are authentic and branded products — there are even organic options.

 Fresh cayenne chili peppers can be used to make spicy drinks, sauce, chutney or can even be used for pickling.
 Make sure you wash them well first — you want to use any dirt, sand or fungicides.

-Dried or powdered cayenne pepper is added to meals for a spicy (and healthy) kick.
+Taking cayenne pepper that is dried or powdered, you can add to meals for a spicy (and healthy) kick.
 It can be added to meat, pasta, eggs, nuts and veggies — there are a ton of options.
 Start with a 1/2 teaspoon or so, and then work your way up; remember that it adds heat and can be too much for people who are spice-sensitive.

-If you want a quick fix that will help you to experience these amazing cayenne pepper benefits, an easy way to get it in your body is by mixing it in a drink with water and lemon, which is similar to the drink consumed during the cayenne pepper diet, so it will give you the same detoxifying results.
+If you want a quick fix that will help you to experience these amazing cayenne pepper benefits, an easy way to get it in your body is by mixing cayenne powder in a drink with water and lemon, which is similar to the drink consumed during the cayenne pepper diet, so it will give you the same detoxifying results.
 Capsaicin capsules are also available for purchase.

 There are also creams that contain capsaicin, the main component of cayenne pepper, that can be found in most stores.
 These creams are used to treat skin infections, sore muscles and tension.
 By rubbing a small amount of cream on the affected area, you will feel the pain and irritation subside.